LunaAmora/4orth/README.md

 $ ./game
 ```

-Or you can use the subcommands -b and -r to bundle and run after the compilation.
-Use 4orth help to view all subcommands.
-(As porth only supports Linux, the -b (bundle) flag creates an Linux executable.
+Or you can use the subcommands `-b` and `-r` to bundle and run after the compilation.
+(As porth only supports Linux, `-b` creates a Linux executable.
 For other options, check `w4 bundle --help` or [Wasm-4](https://wasm4.org/docs/guides/distribution) distribution docs)

 ```console
 $ ./4orth com -b -r game.porth
 ```

+Use `-opt` to benefit from [binaryen](https://github.com/WebAssembly/binaryen) optimization.
+Use `4orth help` to view all other available subcommands.

 ### Status

-4orth is not feature complete with the curent open version of Porth and Wasm-4 yet.
-The curent set of features not supported consists of:
+4orth is not feature complete with the current open version of Porth and Wasm-4 yet.
+The current set of features not supported consists of:

 - Int64
 - Floats